OpenEvalProject/evals/manuscripts/elife-59653/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/59653/elife-59653-fig8-v1.jpg)

-**Figure 8.:** EDA-KO pigs have decreased eradication of Staphylococcus aureus from the lung.S. aureus were aerosolized into the airways and 4 hr later samples were obtained by tracheal washes, bronchoalveolar lavage (BAL), and lung homogenates.
+**Figure 8.:** S. aureus were aerosolized into the airways and 4 hr later samples were obtained by tracheal washes, bronchoalveolar lavage (BAL), and lung homogenates.
 Data are the log colony-forming units recovered.
 N = 5 wild-type and 8 EDA-KO pigs. * indicates p=0.0016 for trachea washes, * indicates p=0.0186 for BAL, and p=0.3908 for distal lung homogenates.
 Statistical analysis was with a Mann-Whitney test.

 ## Discussion